5 On-Site SEO Factors That Matter Most

 1. Content

-Certainly content is king.
+Certainly, content is king.
 But simply having content is not enough to help your site rank for the keyword terms it’s targeting.

-According to an Ahrefs study, 91 percent of online content generates no traffic from Google.
+According to an Ahrefs study, 91% of online content generates no traffic from Google at all.
 So what do we know that search engines prize in content creation?

 Content Relevance to User Intent